 - Repeatedly putting a friend or relative before your partner.

 - Inflexibility or unwillingness to compromise on decisions like how leisure time is spent, responsibility for daily chores, where to live, and whether to have children.

 - Secret romances or a pattern of covert (or overt) flirtation.

 - Breakdown of trust from dishonesty, unreliability, broken promises, or infidelity.

 This checklist is not about keeping score or alarming you.
 Instead, it should be used to identify issues that need your immediate attention in order to put the relationship back on course.
 Many of these issues stem from a lack of healthy communication, which, in its highest form, centers around direct, respectful, honest, and personal self-expression.

-When couples are afraid to be honest and stop expressing themselves, they can get into serious trouble.
-Often times, these communication issues come from the family of origin, as when poor modeling and lack of self-reflection leads us to repeat the errors of our past.
+When couples are afraid, to be honest and stop expressing themselves, they can get into serious trouble.
+Oftentimes, these communication issues come from the family of origin, as when poor modeling and lack of self-reflection leads us to repeat the errors of our past.
 Other relationship issues are born of a gross imbalance of power, where one partner attempts to dominate through aggression, control, or emotional, verbal, and even financial abuse.
 This is not uncommon in relationships with an addict or narcissist.

-Whatever issue you and your partner are facing, couples counseling with a Gottman-trained therapist is your best (evidence-based) chance at relationship resuscitation.
+Whatever relationship issues you and your partner are facing, couples counseling with a Gottman-trained therapist is your best (evidence-based) chance at relationship resuscitation.
 Relationships are dynamic systems, and when one partner engages in the behaviors listed above, the whole framework falters.
 In many cases, you can course-correct if you have the will and determination.
 I’ll be cheering you on.